Imitation Learning for Combinatorial Optimisation under Uncertainty: Background

-\textbf{Reinforcement learning} concerns sequential decision-making problems in which a learning agent interacts with an environment over time.
-At each time step, the agent observes a state, selects an action according to a policy, and receives feedback in the form of a scalar reward, along with a new state resulting from its action.
-Unlike supervised learning, explicit target outputs are not provided; instead, the agent must infer desirable behaviour from delayed and often sparse rewards.
-The objective of reinforcement learning is to learn a policy that maximises the expected cumulative reward over time, typically formalised using frameworks such as MDPs.
-This setting is particularly well-suited to problems involving control, planning, and adaptation, where actions influence future states and feedback is evaluative rather than instructive.
+\textbf{Reinforcement learning} focuses on sequential decision-making problems in which an agent interacts with an environment over time.
+At each step, the agent observes a state, selects an action, and receives scalar feedback in the form of a reward, together with a new state.
+Unlike supervised learning, explicit target outputs are not provided; instead, the agent must infer desirable behaviour from delayed and possibly sparse rewards.
+The objective is to learn a policy that maximises expected cumulative reward, typically formalised using the MDP framework.

 The learning process involves several interconnected components.
 First, a model class is selected, such as linear predictors, decision trees, kernel methods, or neural networks, each offering different expressive capabilities.
 Learning proceeds by specifying an appropriate \emph{loss function} and employing an \emph{optimisation algorithm}, such as gradient descent or its variants, to adjust model parameters to minimise the loss on the training data.
 In addition to model parameters, learning algorithms involve \emph{hyperparameters}, such as learning rates, regularisation strengths, or architectural choices, which govern the learning dynamics and model complexity.
 To evaluate generalisation performance and mitigate overfitting, data are typically partitioned into a \emph{training set}, a \emph{validation set} for hyperparameter tuning, and a \emph{test set} for final evaluation. \emph{Overfitting} occurs when a model fits the training data well but fails to generalise to unseen instances.
+We refer the reader to \cite{hastie2009elements} for more information of these elements.